skip to Main Content

 He was a lecturer for renewable energy project finance and a presenter and panellist at international workshops and conferences.
 Torsten has a Diploma in Economics from the University of Giessen and is a Certified Professional for Renewable Energy Finance (CPREF) of the Frankfurt School of Finance & Management.

-Torsten spends his spare time reading smart books, following his favourite football club (Eintracht Frankfurt) and spending time with his family – in reverse order.
+Torsten spends his spare time reading smart books, following his favourite football club and spending time with his family – in reverse order.

 News from